-2. Child Care Provider Compensation
+1. Child Care Provider Compensation

 The motto of the Worthy Wage Campaign in the 1990s was: "Parents can't afford to pay.
 Teachers can't afford to stay.
 There has to be a better way."
-Similarly, the November 2001 report of the Judith P. Hoyer Blue Ribbon Commission on the Financing of Early Child Care and Education (msa.maryland.gov/megafile/msa/speccol/sc5300/sc5339/000113/000000/000006/unrestricted/20030004e.pdf) stated: "In order to keep child care costs affordable for families, providers do not raise enough revenue to pay staff appropriately."
-And in 2020 we are still grappling with the same dilemma.
+Similarly, the November 2001 report of the Judith P. Hoyer Blue Ribbon Commission on the Financing of Early Child Care and Education (msa.maryland.gov/ megafile/msa/speccol/sc5300/sc5339/000113/000000/000006/unrestricted/20030004e.pdf) stated: "In order to keep child care costs affordable for families, providers do not raise enough revenue to pay staff appropriately."
+And in 2021 we are still grappling with the same dilemma.

 Child care providers are among the lowest paid workers in the country, primarily because salaries are limited by the tuition rates parents can afford to pay.
-In 2016 the Center for the Study of Child Care Employment reported that 40% of Maryland child care workers' families participated in one or more public income support programs.
+According to a 2020 series of state-by-state reports produced by the Economic Policy Institute and University of California Berkeley's Center for the Study of Child Care Employment, Maryland early educators with a bachelor's degree are paid 42 percent less than their colleagues in the K-8 system.
+The poverty rate for early educators in Maryland is 13.1 percent, much higher than for Maryland workers in general (6 percent) and 7.2 times as high as for K-8 teachers (1.8 percent).
 Poverty-level wages and a lack of benefits result in employee stress and high turnover, which can have detrimental effects on the children in care.
 Entry-level educational requirements are low, but wages do not increase to the levels earned by educators in public schools as child care providers attain comparable degrees.
 In fact, a bachelor's degree in early childhood education is reported to be the college major with the lowest projected lifetime earnings.

-MFN's Child Care Demographics 2020 report (marylandfamilynetwork.org/early-years-matter/2020-child-caredemographics) lists this annual wage rate information for child care providers:
+MFN's Child Care Demographics 2021 report (marylandfamilynetwork.org/early-years-matter/2021-childcare-demographics) lists this annual wage rate information for child care providers:

-Child Care Center Director \$40,891
+Child Care Center Director \$41,168

-() Center Senior Staff/Teacher \$25,860
+() Center Senior Staff/Teacher \$26,054

-٥ Center Aide \$18,068
+() Center Aide \$18,183

-Family Child Care Provider \$39,884
+0 Family Child Care Provider \$40,375

 There is an enormous discrepancy between what a child care provider earns for a 12-month year and the average \$70,463 salary earned by a full-time public school teacher for a 10-month year (Maryland State Department of Education's Professional Salary Schedules Maryland Public Schools 2019- 2020).
 The salary inequity appears even greater considering the fact that most child care employees also do not receive the benefits available to teachers, including health insurance, retirement benefits, paid sick leave, and other paid time off.
 And compensation for family child care providers may actually be much lower than we are able to report.
 MFN has traditionally used a family child care provider's gross income from parent fees and subsidy payments as a proxy for income.
 A small survey of providers in 2014 found that providers whose average gross income was \$26,705 had a net income after business expenses that equates more closely with wages of \$15,962.
-Additional surveys in future years will look into this issue further.